Last Updated on December 6, 2023 by Sharon Advik

 - A more thorough look possesses a viewfinder with a 100% wider field of view.

 - It has an intervalometer built-in for low-frequency shooting, making time-lapse photography more straightforward.

 - More effortless device pairing: NFC supports quick wireless image transmission over close ranges.

-- Modernized: Reflects two years, seven months’ worth of technological advancement since the launch of the 70D.
+- Modernized: Reflects two years and seven months’ worth of technological advancement since the launch of the 70D.